 Have a Google Meet for Fun

 Create a Google Meet regularly for fun to let everyone catch up and talk about things that have been going on in their lives.
 Not associated with work, just a time for them to share things with friends and co-workers.
 You might also use a messaging platform like Slack or Whats App to stay in touch.
 Encourage team members to socialize whenever possible to combat loneliness and isolation.

 Another activity for nonprofit team building is practicing the skills you already have.
 When you are brand new at a job, you often practice with another person to build up your skills and confidence.
-You can do this with your team by scheduling a meeting and have each person practice their presentation skills by showing something interesting about their home, a family heirloom, or teach how to do something like “making a sourdough starter,” “sewing a face mask,” or creating a short a story and reading it out loud.
+You can do this with your team building by scheduling a meeting and having each person practice their presentation skills by showing something interesting about their home, a family heirloom, or teach how to do something like “making a sourdough starter,” “sewing a face mask,” or creating a short a story and reading it out loud.

 Host a Virtual Happy Hour

 Do you remember the days of cocktail parties?
-This is sort of like that, but in a virtual environment.
-Everyone can grab a drink, alcoholic or non-alcoholic and a snack and just chat together.
+This is sort of like that but in a virtual environment.
+Everyone can grab a drink, alcoholic or non-alcoholic, and a snack and just chat together.
 Totally informal and relaxed, it’s an opportunity for everyone to just be themselves and enjoy the company.
-No shop talk allowed during this happy hour.
+No shop talk is allowed during this happy hour.
 You should try and schedule the meeting for a time when there are no demands on personal time.
 Like after dinner time or later in the evening.

 Another way to stay connected is to publish a monthly team newsletter.
 When team members do not work together often, it can be hard to catch up with them for updates on what’s been happening with them.
 Executives can publish a monthly newsletter to keep everyone advised about changes in the organization, new members, promotions, and achievements.
 Encourage team members to exchange personal email information to stay in touch outside of work.